 Our sources are awesome, and three tell us Tropicana Las Vegas is being sold.

 We expect Tropicana to be the first big Las Vegas casino sale of 2020.
+(Update: Curses!
+Mandalay Bay and MGM Grand beat them to the punch.
+We are a blog, not a psychic.)

 The Tropicana is owned by Penn National Gaming, the same company that owns M Resort.